 Lajabless or La Diablesse (she devil) is an old crone.
 She is also a seductress, who only shows herself on the night of a full moon.
-She wears the traditional Dominican dress – full white petticoats topped with a colourful skirt of greens, reds and yellows, a white bodice, probably of lace, a shawl around her shoulders, matching her colourful headscarf, and long gold ear-rings.
-Most often she wears a broad hat made of straw.
+She wears the traditional Dominican dress – full white petticoats topped with a colourful skirt of greens, reds and yellows, a white bodice (probably of lace), a shawl around her shoulders, matching her colourful skirt and headscarf, and long gold ear-rings.
+Often she wears a broad hat made of straw.

-Lajabless waits on lonely roads, appearing as a young and beautiful woman, in the moonlight.
-She lures unsuspecting men deep into the forest.
-But her full white petticoats hide her secret; the cloven hoof.
+Lajabless waits on lonely roads in the moonlight.
+She appears as a young and beautiful woman, who lures unsuspecting men deep into the forest.
+But her full white petticoats hide her secret; a cow foot with a cloven hoof.
 Some stories have her leading the man over a cliff-top to be swallowed up by the sea.
 Others have her leading him to the seashore where a wave engulfs and drowns him.

 A blend of French, Taino and African folklore, it is thought that Lajabless was born in Martinique and travelled throughout the Caribbean on French ships.